Koh Tao Packing Checklist

 - A universal adapter – preferable one with a surge protector, as power supplies can fluctuate on Koh Tao.

 - Sunscreen – you can buy sunscreen here on Koh Tao but it is expensive.
 So as a general rule it’s best to bring what you think you’ll need with you.

 - Any specific toiletries you can’t live without – there are several pharmacies and a range of supermarkets on Koh Tao that sell a wide range.
 But if there’s a particular product or brand that you insist on, then bring it with you.

 - Any medication you need – you can buy many things over the counter here, or get a consultation at one of the Koh Tao hospitals or clinics should you need a doctor’s note.
-But it is safer and easier to just bring an adequate supply of whatever you need with you.

-- A quick-dry towel – perfect for any beach day, a dip in the pool, or just to dry off after an unexpected rain shower.
+- A quick-dry towel – perfect for any beach day, a dip in the pool.
+Or just to dry off after an unexpected rain shower.